jimhigson/oboe.js-website/content/why.md

 Why Oboe.js?
 ============

-This page visualises how streaming can speed up web applications.
+This page visualises how streaming AJAX speeds up the web.

 Stream any JSON REST resource
 -----------------------------